rico-c/Full-Stack-Developer-Challenge/README.md

 - NodeJS (ExpressJs as Framework)

 **Database**
-- Local JSON file (for the sake of convenient of displaying, I choose local file to save data)
+- Local JSON file (for the sake of convenient of displaying, I choose local file to save data instead of Mysql or so on)

 ## How to run this project
 ### enviroment